-The number of eggs harvested was below the harvest ceiling in all years (Table 2).
-As in previous years, the harvest in 2014/2015 was lower than the number of eggs permitted due to a combination of factors, including the loss of nests due to flooding and infrastructure limitations on farms.
-Egg collection permits in 2014/2015 were in the main the first of new five year permits covering 2014/2015 to 2018/2019 and issued for the current harvest allocation quantities each year for the next 5 years.
+The number of eggs harvested has been below the harvest ceiling in all years (Table 2).
+As in previous years, the harvest in 2015/2016 was lower than the number of eggs permitted due to a combination of factors, including the loss of nests due to flooding and infrastructure limitations on farms.
+Egg collection permits in 2015/2016 were in the main five year permits covering 2014/2015 to 2018/2019 and issued for current harvest allocation quantities each year for the next 5 years.
 The individual allocation can be amended to higher quantity where requested by landholders/harvesters.
 Single year permits were issued for areas not covered by 4 year permits.

-The number of eggs permitted and collected varies between the different regional catchments (Figure 5), depending on a number of factors as outlined in Section 4.1 of the Management Program.
-The base allocation across catchments will remain at the 2013/2014 distribution for the next five years, but may be varied depending upon monitoring results and landholder/harvester requests for amendment of allocated harvest quantities.
+The number of eggs permitted and collected varies between the different regional catchments (Figure 5), depending on a number of factors as outlined in Appendix 1 of the WTMP.
+The base allocation proportion across catchments will remain at the 2013/2014 distribution for the life of the WTMP 2016-2020, but may be varied depending upon monitoring results and landholder/harvester requests for amendment of allocated harvest quantities.